 CAR T-Cell Therapy

-Not all blood cancers can be treated with CAR T-cell therapy at this time, though the list of cancers it treats is rapidly growing.
+Not all blood cancers can be treated with CAR T-cell therapy at this time, but the list of cancers it treats is rapidly growing.
 New therapy options are being studied.
 Currently, approved CAR T-cell therapies are available to treat certain forms of blood cancer.
 This includes acute lymphocytic leukemia (ALL), non-Hodgkin lymphoma (NHL), and multiple myeloma.1,2

 The groups of people who can use CAR T-cell therapy are also growing.
 Some CAR T-cell therapies can be used by both adults and children.
 In many cases, CAR T-cell therapy is used specifically for cancers that have returned or not responded to other treatments.1,2